NathanLaan/prevent-workday-timeout/README.md

 # Prevent-Workday-Timeout

 A simple Google Chrome extension to prevent session timeouts on the Workday website.

+By default, the Workday session is configured to timeout within ten minutes, and the Workday user interface includes a number of overlay windows which hide the warning message that your session is about to timeout.

-Workday seems to log you out if you so much as blink.
-In testing, this extension works reliably to prevent your Workday session from timing out for a minimum of two hours, and up to a maximum of approximately eight hours.
+In testing, this extension has been found to reliably prevent your Workday session from timing out for a minimum of two hours, and up to a maximum of approximately eight hours.
 If your computer goes to sleep, or if Google Chrome is inactive for a significant period of time, the extension will no longer be able to keep your Workday session alive.

+This extension is not affiliated with [Workday](http://workday.com), or any Workday products or services.

 ## Usage